vmware/vic/doc/user_doc/vic_installation/verify_vch_deployment.md

    - vCenter Server: Go to **Hosts and Clusters** in the vSphere Web Client and select the cluster or host on which you deployed the virtual container host.
 You should see a vApp with the name that you set for the virtual container host.
    - ESXi host: Go to **Inventory** in the vSphere Client and select the host on which you deployed the virtual container host.
 You should see a resource pool with the name that you set for the virtual container host.

-   The vApp or resource pool contains the vSphere Integrated Containers Engine endpoint VM.
+   The vApp or resource pool contains the virtual container host endpoint VM.

 2. In your Docker client terminal, run the `docker info` command to confirm that you can connect to the virtual container host.